Program goals and admissions criteria

 - Show academic excellence and would benefit from a broad-based training program.

-- Are members of a group under-represented in the field of ecology and evolutionary biology, including African-American, Hispanic, Native American and Pacific Islander.
+- Are members of a educational, cultural or geographic background that is underrepresented in the field of ecology and evolutionary biology.

 Why join the Frontiers Master's Program?